 Food handlers’ hygiene practices and behaviours are some of the most important factors in preventing foodborne diseases and cross-contamination, in fact, the Centers for Disease Control and Prevention estimates 80 percent of all infections are transmitted by hands.
 It should, therefore, be in the interests of everyone working in the food industry to make sure that hand hygiene compliance rates are high.
 But what does this mean in practice?

-Positive hand hygiene culture requires a significant management effort.
-Those in senior leadership roles play a key part in motivating employees, setting the strategy, values, priorities, expectations and culture for hand hygiene and changing an inappropriate culture.
+Positive hand washing culture requires a significant management effort.
+Those in senior leadership roles play a key part in motivating employees, setting the strategy, values, priorities, expectations and culture for handwashing and changing an inappropriate culture.
 They should provide food hand hygiene documentation which highlights the goals, standards and clear expectations that food handlers need to meet.

 Hand hygiene assessment and monitoring will help organisations to determine if their hand hygiene culture is positive, and includes things like:

-A number of methods exist to assess and monitor hand hygiene compliance, including recorded observations, electronic monitoring via sensors, and microbiological testing.
+A number of methods exist to assess and monitor handwashing compliance, including recorded observations, electronic monitoring via sensors, and microbiological testing.

 Behaviour is often influenced by the perception of consequences.
 Unfortunately, in the food industry, undue emphasis is often placed on punishment (for non-compliance) rather than rewards for compliance.
 Performance can be improved by providing recognition, praise and financial incentives for good compliance.
 Equally any sanctions or reprimands should be preceded by an investigation into why individuals are not complying.
 Any organisational barriers identified can then be removed, and alternative strategies developed.